-Leica CL versus Leica Q Typ 116
+Leica CL vs Q Typ 116

-The Leica CL (Typ 7323) and the Leica Q (Typ 116) are two digital cameras that were officially introduced, respectively, in November 2017 and June 2015.
+The Leica CL (Typ 7323) and the Leica Q (Typ 116) are two digital cameras that were revealed to the public, respectively, in November 2017 and June 2015.
 The CL is a mirrorless interchangeable lens camera, while the Q Typ 116 is a fixed lens compact.
 The cameras are based on an APS-C (CL) and a full frame (Q Typ 116) sensor.
-The CL has a resolution of 24.1 megapixel, whereas the Q Typ 116 provides 24 MP.
+The CL has a resolution of 24.1 megapixels, whereas the Q Typ 116 provides 24 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Leica Q Typ 116 is somewhat larger (2 percent) than the Leica CL.
 In this context, it is worth noting that neither the CL nor the Q Typ 116 are weather-sealed.

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the Q Typ 116 has a lens built in, whereas the CL is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.

 The following table provides a synthesis of the main physical specifications of the two cameras and other similar ones.
 In case you want to display and compare another camera duo, just click on the right or left arrow next to the camera that you would like to inspect.
 Alternatively, you can also use the CAM-parator to select your camera combination among a larger number of options.

 |Leica CL»||131 mm||78 mm||45 mm||403 g||220||n||Nov 2017||2,795||Leica CL|

 |Leica Q Typ 116«||130 mm||80 mm||93 mm||640 g||300||n||Jun 2015||4,249||Leica Q Typ 116|